Azamara Dining Guide

 For a relatively small ship Azamara offers a wide range of dining venues.
 Although three of these attract a small charge (unless you are a suite guest) in our opinion they are worth splashing out on at least once in a voyage.
 If you do wish to dine in any of the speciality restaurants we would advise you to go to the dining desk located in the Horizon buffet as soon as you board the ship and make your bookings as early as possible - they are very popular and get booked up very quickly.
 That said, we absolutely loved the other venues, all of which offer extensive menus of quality dishes and provide enough variety without having to visit the speciality restaurants if you choose not to.
 The menus in the restaurants and the dishes in the self-service venues are all well labelled with regards to food allergies, intolerances and preferences, with vegetarian dishes available on all menus, as well as a separate, more extensive vegetarian and vegan menu available upon request.
 One thing is for certain, you won’t go hungry on an Azamara ship!

-With many thanks to Azamara Cruises for gifting us this voyage.
+With many thanks to Azamara Cruises for hosting us on this voyage.

 If you have enjoyed this blog and would like to know more about Azamara Cruises then please visit our other Azamara blogs: